ssadedin/bpipe/README.md

   * **Notifications by Email or Instant Message** - Bpipe can send you alerts to tell you when your pipeline finishes or even as each stage completes.
   * See how Bpipe compares to [similar tools](http://code.google.com/p/bpipe/wiki/ComparisonToWorkflowTools)

-Take a look at the [Overview](http://code.google.com/p/bpipe/wiki/Overview) to see Bpipe in action, work through the [Basic Tutorial](http://code.google.com/p/bpipe/wiki/GettingStarted) for simple first steps, see a step by step example of a [realistic pipeline](http://code.google.com/p/bpipe/wiki/RealPipelineTutorial) made using Bpipe, or take a look at the [Reference](http://code.google.com/p/bpipe/wiki/Reference) to see detailed documentation.
+Take a look at the [Overview](http://docs.bpipe.org/Overview/Introduction/) to see Bpipe in action, work through the [Basic Tutorial](http://docs.bpipe.org/Tutorials/Hello%2CWorld/) for simple first steps, see a step by step example of a [realistic pipeline](http://docs.bpipe.org/Tutorials/RealPipelineTutorial/) made using Bpipe, or take a look at the [Reference](http://docs.bpipe.org) to see all the documentation.